allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

 2. Create a copy of the **framework** folder which was built in a previous class (you can download this file, in a ZIP format, from Moodle if you have lost your copy).
 3. Rename the copy of the folder in step 3 to **sub-directory-linking-demo**.
 4. Examine the **site-map.jpg** file to see how the hyperlinks will work.
-5. The final version should look like:<br>
+5. The final version should look like (Notice the slight change in the text on each web page.
+Additionally, from the **used.html** web page you need to be able to navigate back to **index.html**):

 | **index.html** | **used.html** |
 | -------------- | ------------- |
 | ![sub-directory-index](files/sub-directory-index.jpg) | ![sub-directory-used](files/sub-directory-used.jpg)|

-<br>Notice the slight change in the text on each web page.
-Additionally, from the **used.html** web page you need to be able to navigate back to **index.html**.
 6. Modify the index.html file to match the screenshot above.
 The structure of the navigation on this page looks like:

     ```html